Medical

 Is mesothelioma the same as lung cancer?

-Can asbestos cause both mesothelioma and lung cancer?
+Can asbestos cause both diseases?

-Can mesothelioma be misdiagnosed as lung cancer?
+Can mesothelial cancer be misdiagnosed as lung cancer?

-Do mesothelioma and lung cancer have different symptoms?
+Do these two diseases have different symptoms?

 What should patients with an asbestos-related cancer diagnosis do?

-Our team at Danziger & De Llano has helped thousands of families navigate both mesothelioma and asbestos-related lung cancer diagnoses.
+Our team at Danziger & De Llano has helped thousands of families navigate both mesothelial and asbestos-related lung cancer diagnoses.
 We provide free case evaluations and work on a contingency fee basis — there is no cost unless we recover compensation.

 Related resources